dev-xero/nithub/week-08-09/pseudo/bubble-sort.md

 ## Bubble Sort Pseudo Code

-Pseudo code for an iterative iplementation of bubble sort
+Pseudo code for an iterative implementation of bubble sort.

 1. START
 2. Receive an array as the input